williamjameswillis/easyjet/README.md

 If I was working at the BBC i would be working with the developers of the BBC Sport website and adding far more data-test selectors to make the script i have written more resistant to changes.
 Some of the selectors i have used are brittle.

-Package up the code getting the upcoming fixtures from the carousel into a method that returns the string array of fixtures.

 Build ci/cd pipelines that executes this test automatically in a docker job on push up.

 Use a Page Object Model with inheritance to define each page we need to deal with on the BBC Sport page, this would improve readability and maintainability.